IBM-Bluemix-Docs/mass-data-migration/return-device.md

     Click **OK** to confirm.

 2. Power off the device by using the **System On / Off** button on the device.
-Then, set the **Mains Switch** to **Off**.
+3. Set the **Mains Switch** to **Off**.
-3. Spool and return all cables and optics to the storage location inside of the transport case.
+4. Spool and return all cables and optics to their storage locations inside the transport case.

 ## Shipping the device
 {: #ship-device}